-The valve rotation speed controls the product purity and recovery.
+The valve rotation speed controls product purity and recovery.
 Feed gas enters the bottom of each bed and the product exists via the top of the bed, while the separated contaminants are removed in an exhaust stream from the bottom of the bed.

 Our rotary valves: Xebec’s PSA units have one rotary valve (feed valve) connected to the bottom of each bed and another rotary valve (product valve) connected to the top of each bed.
 Feed gas is allowed to flow through a passage in the feed valve to at least one bed while, at the same time, purified product gas is allowed to flow from the bed through the product valve passage to the product line.
 Other flows are similarly connected through the rotary valve for exhaust, purge, equalizations, etc.

-As the two valves rotate together, gas flows are gradually switched from one bed to the next to produce the efficient Xebec PSA cycle.
+As the two valves rotate simultaneously, gas flows are gradually switched from one bed to the next to produce the efficient Xebec PSA cycle.
 Although this cycle is much faster than conventional PSAs (with the inherent advantages), this is still a very slow rotational speed of 1.0 to 0.3 RPM (Rotations Per Minute)

 How does TSA work?

 Temperature Swing Adsorption (TSA)

-TSA uses temperature in order to regenerate the adsorbent.
+TSA uses temperature to regenerate the adsorbent.
 At low temperatures, adsorbents can retain significant amounts of water.
 At temperatures above 200°C, however, adsorbents hold almost no water.
 By swinging the temperature from low to high, it is possible to adsorb large quantities of moisture at low temperatures, such as 40°C, and release it at high temperatures.